 A miracle happens: from the fortuitous conjunction of a Persian astronomer who condescends to write poetry, and an eccentric Englishman who peruses Oriental and Hispanic books, perhaps without completely understanding them, emerges an extraordinary poet who does not resemble either of them….Some critics believe that FitzGerald’s Omar is, actually, an English poem with Persian allusions; FitzGerald interpolated, refined, and invented, but his Rubáiyát seem to demand that we read them as Persian and ancient.
 (Borges, “The Enigma of Edward FitzGerald,” Esther Allen trans.)

 I think this emphasis on mysterious unity is the right approach to the poem.
 The author is both Khayyám and FitzGerald; the cultural context is both ancient Persia and the post-Enlightenment West.
-Likewise, the poem is both funny and sobering, blasphemous and profoundly reverent; its presiding deity is both Allah and the Christian God—or else a nameless “Presence” who is neither, and may not even be a god at all.
+Likewise, the poem is both funny and sobering, blasphemous and spiritually humble; its presiding deity is both Allah and the Christian God—or else a nameless “Presence” who is neither, and may not even be a god at all.
 Whatever he is, he can be understood only through metaphor: he is the “Player” moving all of us as pieces on his chessboard; the “Moving Finger” that authors (but never alters) our fates; and, above all, the winebearing “Saki” to whom all our lives are bubbles winking in his cup.

 Wine is a constant presence throughout “The Rubáiyát,” which views intoxication as a glorious comfort and not a sinful indulgence.
 In general the poem’s tone evokes the bracing honesty of a cheerful drinker, admitting, after a few glasses, what he really thinks of the universe.